sergeyieffe/portfolios/README.md

 ## Local Israeli context for web developers' portfolios ##

-Developers' portfolios mainly align with global standards but may emphasize certain aspects more prominently due to local industry trends, market demands, and cultural preferences.
+Web developers' portfolios mainly align with global standards but may emphasize certain aspects more prominently due to local industry trends, market demands, and cultural preferences.

 ### Considerations specific to developers' portfolios in Israel ###